IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 ![The layout of the BuildServer.
 The user starts exec.sh with parameters, which executes all scripts within the corresponding scripts folder.
 These scripts work on the image in roots/<ID>](graph/BuildServer.png)

-The BuildServer is an infrastructure that generates Gentoo Linux images, based on a collection of shell-scripts that automate the creation, maintenance and format changes of these systems.
+The BuildServer is an infrastructure that generates Gentoo Linux images, based on a collection of shell-scripts that automate the creation, maintenance and format changes (e.g. to Docker or OpenStack formats) of these systems.
-!!! what do you mean by format changes?

 The functionality of the BuildServer is accessed via the `exec.sh` script, which parses the command-line parameters `exec.sh </path/to/.gentoo or stemgentoo> <command> [machinetype]`

-Files required for the generation or formatting of a new Gentoo Image are always stored relative to the current working directory.
+The image roots and metadata for the images are always stored in the folder `roots` relative to the current working directory.
-!!!
-Where relative to the current wd?
-If you want to have the images in a specific directory, you have to `cd` into them.
-!!! less “you”
+To store them in a specific directory, a directory change (`cd`) is required prior to running `exec.sh`.

 Each Gentoo-System is stored in a directory `$PWD/roots/<ID>/root/`.
 `<ID>` is one of:
 * `stemgentoo`
-* An ID corresponding to the `.gentoo`-directory the image is based off !!!
-PErhaps mention that this is the checksum ID you previously mentioned, also explain what stemgentoo is and why we opt to treat it differently.§
+* The .gentoo-ID corresponding to the `.gentoo`-directory the image is based off

+The stemgentoo is not based on a .gentoo-directory, hence it does not have a regular ID.

 Prerequisites
 -------------